 Apple's move to replace Automator with Shortcuts has been a long time coming.
 However, new Shortcut actions have been added to help with the transition, enabling Automator actions to be directly imported into Shortcuts.

-For users just looking to get something done, there are several ways to get a shortcut without ever touching the editor.
+There are several ways to get a shortcut without ever touching the editor for users just looking to get something done.
 There is a Shortcuts gallery that Apple manages with many example Shortcuts inside.
 Users can also share Shortcuts via links, so if a savvy friend builds a tool you want, they can share it.

 Shortcuts are simple to build, and Apple has added some algorithm magic to suggest what a next step might include to help you even further.
 Once a Shortcut is created, users can set them to the Menu Bar or automatically run one.

 A new feature of macOS and iPadOS is Quick Note.
 Users can open a Notes app dialog anywhere in the operating system and annotate what they are viewing.

-Developers will be able to implement Quick Note in their app so when one is opened, a link back to that area of the app can be generated.
-When a user navigates back to an app where a Quick Note was taken, a floating indicator will show up.
+Developers can implement Quick Note in their app so that a link back to that area of the app can be generated when one is opened.
+A floating indicator will show up in apps where Quick Notes have been made.

 Quick Notes sync across iOS, macOS, and iPadOS within the Notes app.
 Users can add links, images, or text within the note body like regular notes.

 Other new Notes app features include tags and shared note activity views.
 See every change to a shared note in a timeline and tag other users within a note using an @ symbol.

 AirPlay to Mac

 The ability to send media from a Mac to an AirPlay device has been around for a while, though Macs themselves couldn't be targeted as a receiver.
 With AirPlay to Mac, users can play audio and video from their devices to a Mac and take advantage of the display or connected speakers.